clivetong/Talks/ElegantObjects/README.md

 ### So what kind of OO is this

 - pure kind, with an emphasis on immutability
-- no use of new except in constructors
+- no use of `new` except in constructors
-- a primary constructor with other secondary constructors chaining to it
+- a primary constructor, with other secondary constructors chaining to it
-- no "active" code in the constructor
+- keep constructors code-free
-- delay the evaluation until it is needed
+- delay evaluation until it is needed
+  - declarative instead of imperative
 - four public methods per class
 - program to an interface
 - no mocks
+  - provide stubs instead to your consumers
+- no getters and setters
+  - if you want a record, use a record
+- methods are builders or manipulators